roopekj/blog/_posts/2025-02-16-fortran-out-here-impressing.markdown

 Inspired by this, let's change the C code just a tiny bit:
 ![](/blog/assets/c_tailrecursion.png){:width="350px"}

 We've split the fibonacci function into two different functions.
 In combination, these functions do the exact same thing.
 However, individually they both return the result of just one function call unlike previously, where the function returned the sum of two function calls.
 We are still being naive and doing recursive functions.
-You could argue that we're being more naive, we've added even more functions!
+You could argue that we're being even more naive, we've added even more functions!
 Here are the benchmarks:
 ![](/blog/assets/c_tailrecursion_times.png){:width="500px"}

 The program is instantaneous even without any optimizations.
 C out here impressing, I suppose.
 Better yet, this is also valid C++ and it runs just as fast when compiled with g++.
 So C++ also gets to be out here impressing.
 Is this starting to feel stupid?
 Hope so, because that's exactly what this is.